On the red carpet last night for the closing party of Internet Week, Facebook’s IPO today was the hot topic.

 As for Mark Zuckerberg?
 “I’d love to collaborate with him on my bank account,” Arnett added.

-IAC (IACI) held the party at its building on Manhattan’s West Side, with streaming-television startup Aereo as co-host.
+IAC (IACI:US) held the party at its building on Manhattan’s West Side, with streaming-television startup Aereo as co-host.
 Guests included actor Wilmer Valderrama and Mandy Ginsberg, Match.com president.

 Meanwhile, Dottie Mattison, senior managing director at Guggenheim Partners LLC, was at a Tribeca loft for an intimate dinner hosted by producer Kim Moses.